 A member of the Caprifoliaceae (honeysuckle) plant family, Scabiosa is a genus of flowers native to Asia, Europe, and Africa.
-While some species have common names that include the word “scabious” in reference to the genus name, most species are commonly referred to as pincushion flowers.
-This name comes from the pincushion-like appearance of the flowers that feature ruffled petals encircling a globe of spiky bracts and calyces.
+While some species have common names that include the word “scabious” about the genus name, most species are commonly called pincushion flowers.
+This name comes from the pincushion-like appearance of the flowers, featuring ruffled petals encircling a globe of spiky bracts and calyces.

 42. Easter Lily (Lilium longiflorum)

-Lilium longiflorum is a species of flowering plant that belongs to the Liliaceae (lily) plant family.
-The lily plants grow from about 20 inches to three feet tall and feature deep-green stalks with long, ovate leaves that span out along the stalk from the base to the top where groups of pure-white, star-shaped lily flowers blossom.
+Lilium longiflorum is a flowering plant species belonging to the Liliaceae (lily) plant family.
+The lily plants grow from about 20 inches to three feet tall and feature deep-green stalks with long, ovate leaves that span out along the stalk from the base to the top, where groups of pure-white, star-shaped lily flowers blossom.
 In Christianity, Easter lilies are prominently used to decorate churches and altars during the Paschal season because they symbolize the resurrection of Christ.

 44. Butterfly Bush (Buddleja)

-A member of the Scrophulariaceae (figwort) plant family, Buddleja is a genus of more than 140 primarily flowering shrubs (except for a few species that are classified as small trees).
+A member of the Scrophulariaceae (figwort) plant family, Buddleja is a genus of more than 140 primarily flowering shrubs (except for a few species classified as small trees).
 They are native to the Americas, Africa, and Asia.
-Like fireworks lighting up the night sky, white butterfly bushes blossoms with pointed cones of small white flowers that seem to explode from the central leafy bushes that produce them.
+Like fireworks lighting the night sky, white butterfly bushes blossom with pointed cones of small white flowers that seem to explode from the central leafy bushes that produce them.

 45. Snows of Kilimanjaro (Euphorbia leucocephala)

-A member of the Euphorbiaceae (spurge) plant family, Euphorbia leucocephala is a species of flowering shrub or small tree that is native to Mexico and parts of Central America.
+A member of the Euphorbiaceae (spurge) plant family, Euphorbia leucocephala is a flowering shrub or small tree native to Mexico and parts of Central America.
 In addition to the snows of Kilimanjaro, the plant’s common names include white lace euphorbia, snow bush, Christmas flower, and snowflake bush.
-When in bloom, corymbs of small, white flowers completely overtake the tree, making it appear as if it is covered in freshly fallen snow.
+When in bloom, corymbs of small, white flowers ultimately overtake the tree, making it appear as if it is covered in freshly fallen snow.

 Native to North America, Europe, and Asia, Azalea plants are flowering shrubs that belong to the Rhododendron genus in the Ericaceae plant family.
-They can be either evergreen or deciduous, and they blossom in the springtime with large bunches of fluttery blossoms in shades of red, pink, and white.
+They can be evergreen or deciduous, blossoming in the springtime with large bunches of fluttery blossoms in shades of red, pink, and white.
 Since their blossoms are so vibrant and attractive, many cities in the United States, Japan, Korea, and Hong Kong celebrate azalea festivals during their blooming seasons.

 47. Snowdrop (Galanthus)